Getting ready to take your driver’s test can be quite the milestone.

 Most states let you book online or by phone.

-You’ll pick a date, time, and location that works for you.
+Just pick a date, time, and location that suit you.

 - Have your learner’s permit info ready